Fatima Cody Stanford: Career

 She has served as the chair of the Minority Affairs Section (MAS) for the American Medical Association, chair of the American College of Physicians Obesity Advisory Committee, executive committee member of the American Academy of Pediatrics Section on Obesity, The Obesity Society Advocacy, Public Affairs, and Regulatory Board of Directors member, the American Board of Obesity Medicine Outreach and Awareness Committee, and the Massachusetts Chapter of the American Heart Association Board of Directors.

-She is the director of diversity and inclusion for the Nutrition Obesity Research Center at Harvard (NORCH).
+She is the director of scholarly engagement and mentoring for the Nutrition Obesity Research Center at Harvard (NORCH).
 Through the NIH, she serves as the director of the Nutrition Obesity Research Center (NORC) working group on workforce diversity.

-Stanford's research focuses on the utilization of anti-obesity pharmacotherapy after bariatric surgery, outcomes and utility of adolescent bariatric surgery, pharmacotherapy for the treatment for obesity, physician and education and training in obesity care.
+Stanford's research focuses on the utilization of anti-obesity pharmacotherapy after bariatric surgery, outcomes and utility of adolescent bariatric surgery, pharmacotherapy for the treatment for obesity, the effectiveness of calorie counting, the appropriateness of body mass index (BMI) as a measure of health, and physician education and training in obesity care.
 She has also published work in COVID-19 disparities with Esther Duflo and Marcella Alsan.

 Stanford has conducted interviews with the New York Times, USA Today, Time, U.S. News & World Report, Glamour, and NPR.
-On January 1, 2023, Stanford appeared on 60 Minutes with Lesley Stahl, stating obesity is a chronic genetic neurological disease and that there is physician bias against those with excess weight.
-She urged patients to “throw willpower out the window” since obesity is determined largely by genetics and weight “set point,” regardless of willpower, diet and exercise.
+On January 1, 2023, Stanford appeared on 60 Minutes with Lesley Stahl, stating obesity is a chronic disease and that there is physician bias against those with excess weight As part of a panel with Deborah Roberts on addressing weight stigma, Dr. Stanford advocated for elimation of bias towards those with higher weights.
+Oprah Winfrey interviewed Dr. Stanford as an obesity expert for her "The Life You Want Class: The State of the Weight" on Oprah Daily.
+In this interview, Stanford teaches about the science of obesity as a chronic disease.